filipelbc/dit/README.md

   Other <command>'s:

     rebuild-index
-      Rebuild the INDEX file.
+      Rebuild the ".index" file.
 For use in case of manual modification of the contents of the dit directory.

   Plugins: